Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 ```
 1
 ```
-This selects which Python version runs when you type `python`.
+This selects which Python version runs when you type `python3`.

 Again check that your Linux distribution has the requisite Python3 version installed, as well selected in the update-alternatives system.
 ```